-6. Narcotics, Alcoholic Beverages, and Drugs:
+6. Narcotics.
+Alcoholic Beverages, and Drugs:

-A student shall not possess, use, transmit, conceal or be under the influence of narcotics, alcoholic beverages, drugs, or other "mood-modifying" substances other than medicine prescribed to them by a physician.
-Prescription medications must have a doctor's slip and must all be turned in to guidance office.
+A student shall not possess, use, transmit, conceal, show evidence of consumption, or be under the influence of narcotics, alcoholic beverages, drugs, or other "mood-modifying" substances other than medicine prescribed to them by a physician.
+Prescription medications must have a doctor's slip and must all be turned in to the Counseling Office.